 Based on the foregoing, the Commission concludes that the appropriate interest rate to apply to Piedmont's Deferred Gas Cost Accounts for the review period should be 6.45%.
-The Commission further concludes that it is appropriate for Piedmont to continue calculating interest using its overall Commission approved allowed rate of return on a net-of-tax basis in its Deferred Gas Cost Accounts, adjusted for known tax changes, and that the Company should file testimony and supporting schedules regarding its interest rate as part of its direct testimony in subsequent cost of gas proceedings.
+The Commission further concludes that it is appropriate for Piedmont to continue calculating interest using its overall Commission-approved allowed rate of return on a net-of-tax basis in its Deferred Gas Cost Accounts, adjusted for known tax changes, and that the Company file such testimony and supporting schedules as part of its direct testimony in subsequent cost of gas proceedings.